Skip to main content

 Consider Trip Duration

 Short trips (1-7 days): Go with Airalo or Saily.
 Buy a small data plan (1-3GB) and you’ll likely spend $4-10 total.
-Airalo’s extensive coverage means you won’t have to worry about whether your destination is supported.
+Both providers cover all major travel destinations.

 Medium trips (1-4 weeks): Holafly’s unlimited plans become cost-effective here, especially if you’re working remotely or traveling to multiple countries.
 A 10-day unlimited plan costs $34-47 depending on the destination—cheaper than buying multiple 5GB top-ups.